Cut back watering for your plants as the days shorten and become cooler.

 Gardening "To Do" Tips by Month for Pahrump, NV

 Buy your late winter and early spring bulbs.

 Divide and replant spring-blooming perennials such as daylilies, phlox, coneflowers, and daisies.

 Plant winter-hardy trees and shrubs.
 Plants set out now have more time to become established before spring growth.

 Remove all debris and dead plants to prevent overwintering of certain garden pests.

 Prepare garden beds for more fall planting; remember to mix in plenty of organic matter.

-Plant cool-weather vegetables such as beets, carrots, chard, lettuce, leeks, peas, potatoes, radishes, spinach, and turnips.
+Plant vegetable seeds such as: beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, chard endive, kale, kohlrabi, lettuce, leeks, onion, parsnips, radishes, spinach, and turnips.

-Plant transplants such as asparagus, broccoli, cabbage, cauliflower, chard, and lettuce.
+Plant transplants such as: broccoli, Brussels sprouts, cabbage, cauliflower, chard, garlic, and lettuce.

 Begin planting spring-flowering bulbs such as tulips, crocus, and daffodils.